sparkfun/SparkFun_RTK_Firmware/docs/repair.md

 ![Apply new overlay](img/Repair/SparkFun-RTK-Repair-19.jpg)

 Remove the backing from the new overlay.
-Stick the overlay on top of the display.
+Stick the overlay into the center of the front face area.

 ![Insert tab into connector](img/Repair/SparkFun-RTK-Repair-20.jpg)